 Ukrainian success in resisting the Russian invasion counts on the mobility of its troops on the battlefield.
 Whether moving supplies to men in the frontline trenches, taking special forces for strikes behind enemy lines, or rushing wounded soldiers for life-saving treatment, these trucks fill a crucial need.
 Not every transport can be a heavy armoured vehicle, and sometimes the size and speed of a light truck are just what is needed.

-To fill this urgent need, help99.co and the NAFO fellas have raised funds from donors like yourself to purchase, equip, and drive to Ukraine over 140 trucks in 12 convoys so far.
-With the next convoy leaving March 29th, we are working hard to raise funds for this trip.
+To fill this urgent need, help99.co and the NAFO fellas have raised funds from donors like yourself to purchase, equip, and drive to Ukraine over 180 trucks in 16 convoys so far.

 As a token of gratitude for your support, we have made a limited run of prints of original art from artists intimately connected to events from this war.
 Suitable for framing, each tells a heartfelt story that celebrates the resilience of humanity in the face of suffering.